For best experience please turn on javascript and use a modern browser!

 This interdisciplinary symposium, organized by the Centre for Urban Mental Health, explores how city characteristics can foster mental health.
 From nature-based solutions (special guest: Kathy Willis) and urban interventions, speakers will provide different innovative perspectives on how mental well-being and resilience can be improved in an urban context.
 Proposed solutions are discussed with the audience.

-In this afternoon session of the symposium, Kathy Willis will give a keynote lecture.
-After the keynote A project carousel will take place, featuring short presentations form project teams and directors.
+In this afternoon's session of the symposium, Kathy Willis, Zef Hemel and Eveline Crone will give a keynote lecture.
+After the keynote, a project carousel will take place, featuring short presentations from project teams and directors.

 Speakers